 However, my favorite main of the night was their Khao Soi.
 This traditional northern Thai dish was served in a creamy coconut curry broth with egg noodles, which was then topped with pickled mustard greens, red onions, fried shallots, and crispy egg noodles.
 Mix it all together for a symphony of textures, and save room for their sorbet.
 The coconut was to die for, and the presentation was adorable.

 Alright guys, I hope you enjoyed my latest travel write-up featuring some of the best noms in NYC.
 What looked yummiest to you guys?
 Let me know by leaving a comment below and stay tuned for fresh new content every Monday, Thursday and Saturday.
-In the meantime, browse my travel tab to see more.
-Happy eating, everyone!
+In the meantime, browse my travel tab to see more, and check out this article on 8 fun things to do in NYC this month.
+You’re welcome in advance!